ruhler/fable/README.md

 * thoughts/ - A collection of running discussions about fble.
 * docs/ - A collection of user guides.
 * book/ - Another collection of discussions about fble.
-* out/ - Directory where build outputs are placed, created as needed.

 ## Build Requirements

 To build and run the tests for Fable, the following software is required.
 The version numbers provided are versions that are known to work:

-* GNU Make 4.2.1 - For convenience launching build and test.
 * Ninja 1.10.1 - For the build system.
 * Tcl 8.6 - For generating build ninja files.
 * GNU Compiler Collection (Debian 8.3.0-6) 8.3.0 - For compiling fble.